Here’s How to Keep a Cat from Scratching the Furniture

 Provide scratching posts

 Kittens begin to scratch at around 8 weeks old, so start training your cat when it’s young by providing scratching posts or stands.
 Your cat can still indulge in its natural behavior, but without shredding your furniture.
+Investing in some cat-proof furniture that can withstand all the scratching is also an excellent choice.

 Use cat scratch spray